socialrobot-kros/socialrobot-kros.github.io/_pages/workshop_socialhri_icsr2021.md

 We invite submission of a 2-page extended abstract in the double-column IEEE Tran format ([template@overleaf](https://www.overleaf.com/latex/templates/ieee-conference-template-example/nsncsyjfmpxy)).

-Please submit your manuscript by email to minsu(at)etri.re.kr hs.ahn(at)auckland.ac.nz.
+Please submit your manuscript by email to minsu(at)etri.re.kr and hs.ahn(at)auckland.ac.nz.

 We welcome submissions of previously published works related to the topics of interest of this workshop.
 We do not officially publish a proceedings, so you can submit and publish your work in other conferences or journals.